preactjs/preact-www/content/en/guide/v10/refs.md

 }
 ```

 > If the ref callback is defined as an inline function it will be called twice.
-Once with `null` and than with the actual reference.
+Once with `null` and then with the actual reference.
 This is a common error and the `createRef` API makes this a little easier by forcing user to check if `ref.current` is defined.

 ## Putting it all together